Plan ahead! Start your LNT efforts before you depart for Black Rock City:

-- Make an evaporation device (see www.evapotrons.info for some great ideas) to properly dispose of your gray water.
-Bring a bucket or pan to collect any drips from RV gray and black water tanks.
+- Make an evaporation device (see the Playa Living section of our website for some great ideas) to properly dispose of your gray water.
 Do not dump gray water onto the playa.
 See the Burning Man website for collection, treatment, and disposal alternatives, and see Pack it out! for places to take your gray water after the event.

 - Never let it hit the ground!
 MOOP attracts more MOOP.
 If you see trash on the ground in BRC, pick it up and take it — the dust quickly makes it hard to spot.

 - Put a weight on or tie down anything that can blow away.

 - If it wasn’t in your body, don’t put it in the potty!
 No tampons, trash, cigarette butts, etc. One ply toilet paper ONLY.